paritytech/parity-db/README.md

 So logic is as much key content as possible to allow early key mismatch detection.
 Starting at 2^16 index * 64 = 4M value (2^22 index that needs to be available among all values categories: 26 bit of adressing).
 Remaining 38 bit of key.
-To fit in 64 bit, we can raise n to (64 - 10) / 2 = 27 (37 bit value address, 2^33 value
+Considering the key content should at least key 16 bit, then max size for n becomes (64 - 10 - 16) = 38 bit (and 48 bit value address).

-TODO check Be and Le usage with u64.
+About Be and Le usage with u64.
+-> key material extracted from hash as BE (first 64 bits).
+Make senses to me.
+-> entry written as LE?? not sure, it puts value index first?
+BE everywhere seem less error prone.

 ### Value tables